benedictaquino/football-guys/report.md

 be accessible via my [web app].
 The code for this is in the [tda.py] script.

 ### Insights

+Notice the barcode diagrams are exactly the same by position.
+This is expected, since the two complexes are equivalent representations of the data.

 [RotoGuru]: http://rotoguru.net/
 [NFL Fantasy API]: http://api.fantasy.nfl.com/